Skip to content

 In JSON, an object is any field that, instead of containing data, contains more fields.
 This means that second-level fields, third-level fields, and nested-level fields are all objects.

-Description Sample
+Description Example

 Attributes is an object because it contains the first-level field "firstName." attributes.firstName:kari

 Both access and source are objects.
 "Source" is an object that contains the field "name."
 "Access" is an object that contains all the fields enclosed in parentheses after it.
-This means that "access" is an object that contains the object "source" and the fields "name" and "privileged." @access(source.name:"Directory" AND privileged:TRUE) AND entitlementCount:>15
+This means that "access" is an object that contains the object "source" and the fields "name" and "privileged." @access(source.name:"Directory" AND privileged:true) AND entitlementCount:>15

 Second-Level Field